On This Page

 1. Open the Monitoring page.
 From Cribl Stream’s sidebar, select Monitoring to access dashboards displaying data for all Worker Groups and all nodes.

-2. Filter by a specific node.
+2. Filter by a specific Worker Node.
 Use the Groups menu at the top to restrict monitoring data to a single Worker Node.

 3. Adjust the time granularity.
 Use the time menu change the display granularity from the default 15 min to 1 day for better accuracy.